Biennale College Cinema – Twelfth Edition

 At the conclusion of the development workshop each team will present their projects to the Artistic Director of the Cinema Sector of La Biennale di Venezia.

 The teams will be required to deliver, within a month of the workshop completing, a first draft of the script and updated budgets and production schedules.
-The Director of the Cinema Sector, after listening to the presentation of the projects in October and assessing the first drafts, will select up to four teams, at least one chosen from the Italian call, the remaining from the International call.
+The Director of the Cinema Sector, after listening to the presentation of the projects in October and assessing the quality of the team and new draft materials, will select up to four teams, at least one chosen from the Italian call, the remaining from the International call.
 These teams will move on to the script and production workshops, presented below:

 During this phase, the marketing, sales and distribution of the projects will be explored and a strategy devised.